Romeo Santos: Golden (2017–2018)

 On February 10, 2017, he released the song "Héroe Favorito".
 It is the lead single for his third studio album Golden.
 Santos partnered with Marvel Comics to design the art cover for the single.
-It debut at number 2 on the Billboard Hot Latin Songs chart and lasted 13 weeks on that position.
-It also debut at number 1 on the Billboard Latin Airplay Chart It also debut at number 1 Tropical Airplay chart and lasted 8 weeks on that position.
+It debuted at number 2 on the Billboard Hot Latin Songs chart and lasted 13 weeks on that position.
+It also debuted at number 1 on the Billboard Latin Airplay Chart.
+It also debuted at number 1 Tropical Airplay chart and lasted 8 weeks in that position.
 The music video was released 4 days later on Valentine's Day 2018.
 It was shot in Los Angeles, California.
 It featured American actress Génesis Rodríguez, who voiced Honey Lemon in Disney's 2014 film Big Hero 6.

 On June 23, 2017, he released his second, "Imitadora".
 It peaked at number 5 on the Billboard Hot Latin Songs chart.
-It also peaked at number 1 on the Billboard Latin Airplay Charts, which lasted four weeks on that position, and on the Tropical Airplay chart, which lasted 10 weeks on that position.
+It also peaked at number 1 on the Billboard Latin Airplay Charts, and lasted four weeks in that position; and on the Tropical Airplay chart, lasting 10 weeks in that position.
 The music video was released on July 18, 2017.
 It was directed by Carlos Pérez and won Best Bachata Video at the Videoclip Awards 2018.
 He released his third studio album titled Golden on July 21, 2017.
 It featured collaborations with Swizz Beatz, Juan Luis Guerra, Ozuna, Nicky Jam, Daddy Yankee, Julio Iglesias, and Jessie Reyez.
 This was his first studio album to not be part of the Formula series.
 It was nominated for Best Latin Album in the Billboard Music Awards 2018.

 In February 2018, Santos would kick off the Golden Tour, which was the tour for the album Golden, the same way he did for The King Stays King tour in 2012.
 He once again sold out New York City's famous Madison Square Garden three nights in a row on the 15th, 16th, and 17th of that month.
 The tour would end in February 2019 with two nights at San Juan, Puerto Rico's José Miguel Agrelot Coliseum on the 8th and 9th of that month.